MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 ### Calculate scores for each data point

-Evaluation flows calculate scores and metrics for flows run on datasets.
-The first step in evaluation flows is calculating scores for each individual output.
+Evaluation flows calculate scores and metrics for flows that run on datasets.
+The first step in evaluation flows is calculating scores for each individual data output.

 For example, in the built-in Classification Accuracy Evaluation flow, the `grade` that measures the accuracy of each flow-generated output to its corresponding ground truth is calculated in the **grade** Python node.